vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/sms_campaign_settings.rst

 .. image:: sms_campaign_settings/sms-template.png
    :align: center
-   :alt: The SMS Templates page in Odoo is available after enabling developer mode in the General
+   :alt: The SMS Templates page in Leansoft is available after enabling developer mode in the General
          Settings